 Find a welding trade school.

-According to the Bureau of Labor Statistics, the median salary for welders is $40,420 annually.
-The salary can be higher or lower depending on length on the job and experience.
+According to the Bureau of Labor Statistics, the average annual pay for welders in 2019 was $45,190.
 But there are three different welding jobs that pay much more than the average welder’s salary.
 These jobs out earn many medical field salaries, even.
 Here are three of the highest paid welding jobs in the world and their descriptions.

 Military Support Welder